bubkoo/random-natural/README.md

 - Non-numeric `min` or `max` will be treat as `0`.
 - If `min` greater than `max`, they will be swapped with each other.

 ## Related

+## Contributing

+Pull requests and stars are highly welcome.

+For bugs and feature requests, please [create an issue](https://github.com/bubkoo/random-natural/issues/new).